 FINALLY, now comes the fun!

 If you’re working with bare wood, the first two coats of varnish need to be “sealer coats”.
-This came as a BIG shock to me.
-I always assumed the ten coats, or eight coats or whatever those people with varnish to die for are talking about means TEN coats … that would be the first two sealer coats plus eight regular coats.
+This came as a BIG shock.
+I always assumed the ten coats means TEN coats … that would be the first two sealer coats plus eight regular coats.
 NO!
 WRONG!
 The two sealer coats DO NOT COUNT!
-Bummer!
 So gauge your “schedule” accordingly.
 In our case, we planned one coat a day, every 24 hours.
 So it took us 2 days for sealer coats, then another 8 days for the real thing for just the initial 8 coats, and we should have done 10….

 Depending on the type of varnish you’re using, you may want to dilute these coats to thin the varnish to make sure it gets into every crack and crevice, effectively sealing it so that moisture and salt air and mildew cannot get in.
-With Pettit Flagship Varnish, we thinned the first two coats with Pettit Brushing Thinner #120 following the instructions on the back of the can.
-I know other varnishes may have a special product to use as the sealer coat or may recommend different products to thin the varnish for the sealer coat.
-The important part is that you HAVE sealer coats!
+With Pettit Flagship Varnish, we thinned the first two coats with Interlux Brushing Thinner 333 following the instructions on the back of the can.
+The important thing is that you HAVE sealer coats!

 Between varnish coats, it’s time to “get the smooth on” as our friend Doug on sv Kristiana used to say.
 All the instructions I’ve read for varnish calls for “a light sanding” between coats.
 In the past, we’ve used 3M red pads for this, but this time we’re “graduating” to wet sanding.